ivanljutyj/gmail-account-finder/README.md

 ### Purpose of this project

-The goal was to find out all the email addresses associated to my gmail account and to get used to working with the Google PHP API client.
+The goal was to find all the online accounts that are associated to my gmail account and to get used to working with the Google PHP API client.

 ### Installation